samihadatta/workshop-ml-apis/README.md

 If you guessed detectFaces, highlightFaces, and main, then you were right!

+### `detectFaces`
-detectFaces will, as it sounds like, detect faces.
-It will take an inputFile as a parameter and return an array of faces that it 'found'.
+`detectFaces` will, as it sounds like, detect faces.
+It will take an input file as a parameter and return an array of faces that it finds.
 How does it find these faces?
 Machine learning, of course!
 Let's write the skeleton of this function as follows.

 ```javascript
 async function detectFaces(inputFile) {